OmarCloud20/s3-static-website-terraform/README.md

 This Terraform module creates an S3 bucket with a CloudFront distribution and a Route53 A record for the domain name.
 The S3 bucket is configured to serve static website content via CloudFront distribution only.
 The S3 bucket is not publicly accessible and the content is only accessible through the CloudFront distribution.
 The Route53 A record is configured to point to the CloudFront distribution.

 The module can be downloaded and hosted locally or it can be used directly from GitHub.
-The module designed to used with [Terragrunt](https://terragrunt.gruntwork.io/) ;however, it can be used with Terraform as well.
+The module designed to be used with [Terragrunt](https://terragrunt.gruntwork.io/) ;however, it can be used with Terraform as well.

 ### How does the module work?